deletedcu/angular-demo/lectures/day-3/angular-packages.md

 ### Core

 `@angular/core`: Critical run-time parts of the framework needed by every application.
-Includes all metadata decorators, components, directives, dependency injections, and the component life-cycle hooks.
+Includes all metadata decorators, Component, Directive, dependency injections, and the component life-cycle hooks.

 ### Common